Atmospheric-Composition-Analysis-Group/Getting-Started/source/using_matlab.rst

 .. include:: /fillers/contacts.rst

+.. _using-matlab:

-Using MATLAB
+Using MatLab
 ============

-For help with running MATLAB on Compute1, you can contact |matlab-contact|.
+For help with running MatLab on Compute1, you can contact |matlab-contact|.

-Set up the MATLAB license
+Set up the MatLab license
 -------------------------

-Prerequisite for using MATLAB is to setup the MATLAB license.
-Shown below is the step that must be taken to setup the license for MATLAB.
+Prerequisite for using MatLab is to setup the MatLab license.
+Shown below is the step that must be taken to setup the license for MatLab.
 You only need to set it up one time.

 SSH in to Compute1: